 The cervical spine consists of multiple vertebrae that are connected by discs that help to cushion the spine and enable movement.
-Over time, these discs can become worn down due to age-related deterioration, resulting in instability of the vertebrae, which can cause neck pain and arm numbness or tingling.
+Over time, these discs can become worn down due to age-related deterioration, resulting in instability of the vertebrae, which can cause neck and arm pain or tingling.

 Who Should Consider Cervical Disc Replacement?